malikmtahir/m7G/README.md

 ### Comparative Analyses against State-of-the-art Models
-This comparative study evaluates the developed ensemble model against the cutting-edge model **m6A-TCPred [1]** focusing on the m6A sites identification problem.
+This comparative study evaluates the developed ensemble model against the cutting-edge model **im7G-DCT [1] and ** focusing on the m6A sites identification problem.

 ### Statistical Analyses
 The statistical analysis is based on the **standard error method** that computes the **mean, standard deviation, critical value** (i.e., **z-score**), and **95% confidence interval** for a sample of **accuracy, sensitivity, specificity, MCC,** and **AUC-ROC**.
 These analyses aim to validate the quantitative results agains the **CNN** model.